- This post contains affiliate links. Read more here.

 A comfortable, reliable collar and leash are key for bigger dogs.
-A harness-stylecollar allows you some extra control if you clip the leash to the front.
-This collar guide and this leash guide will help you make the right choice for your dog.
+A no-pull harness like the well-regarded SENSEation harness allows you some extra control if you clip the leash to the front.
+This collar guide and this leash guide can help you make the right choice for your dog.

-Before you go, practice with your dog!
+Before you go, practice.
 A well-trained dog on leash is more likely to be a welcome guest.